Skip to main content

 ❓ Quick Questions about Baggage

 • 🔍 What do I do if I lose something?
 If it's in the terminal, contact the Lost and Found office.
 If it's on the plane, contact your airline directly.
+If it was in your checked suitcase, there are reported cases of missing items — check the contents as soon as you retrieve it.

 Image